All know the way. Few actually walk it.

 - Time-bound: By when?
 Set a deadline or frequency ("Achieve 4 days/week by month's end").

-- Evaluate: Regularly assess your progress and approach.
+- Evaluate: Regularly assess your progress and approach to ensure you're on track.

 - Readjust: Modify your plan based on your evaluation.